Hunting for Miyaoka-Kobayashi curves: MK-curves have many singularities

 \item There exists an arrangement $\mathcal{C}$ of one smooth conic and $4$ lines such that each line is tangent to the conic, and other singular points are just double intersection points -- we have $6$ such points.
 Using formulas for MK-numbers, we see that if $p \in \mathcal{C}$ is a double intersection point, then $m(p)=\frac{9}{2}$, and if $q \in {\rm Sing}(\mathcal{C})$ is a tacnode, then $m(q) = 11\frac{1}{4}$.
 Then we have

 \end{itemize}

-\end{example} It turns out, as it was proved by Ivinskis' in his Master Thesis, the above mentioned $3$ types of MK-sextics are the only examples of MK-curves in degree $6$. \begin{definition} Let $C \subset \mathbb{P}^{2}_{\mathbb{C}}$ be a reduced sextic curve having only ${\rm ADE}$ singularities. \begin{enumerate} \item[(A)] We say that $C$ is of type $\mathfrak{A}$ if it consists of a smooth conic and four lines that these intersect the conic exactly at $4$ distinct points. \item[(B)] We say that $C$ is of type $\mathfrak{B}$ if this is an irreducible sextic curve with exactly $9$ simple cusps, so this is the dual curve to a smooth elliptic curve in $\mathbb{P}^{2}_{\mathbb{C}}$.
-Notice that sextics of type $\mathfrak{B}$ form, up to the projective equivalence, one parameter family. \item[(C)] We say that $C$ is of type $\mathfrak{C}$ if this is an arrangement of $6$ lines having exactly $4$ triple and $3$ double intersection points. \end{enumerate} \end{definition} \begin{theorem}[Ivinskis] A reduced curve $C \subset \mathbb{P}^{2}_{\mathbb{C}}$ is an MK-sextic if and only if $C$ is of type $\mathfrak{A}, \mathfrak{B}, \mathfrak{C}$. \end{theorem} For the proof, we refer to \cite[4.8.3 Theorem]{Ivinskis}.
+\end{example} It turns out, as it was proved by Ivinskis' in his Master Thesis, the above mentioned $3$ types of MK-sextics are the only examples of MK-curves in degree $6$. \begin{definition} Let $C \subset \mathbb{P}^{2}_{\mathbb{C}}$ be a reduced sextic curve having only ${\rm ADE}$ singularities. \begin{enumerate} \item[(A)] We say that $C$ is of type $\mathfrak{A}$ if it consists of a smooth conic and four lines that these intersect the conic exactly at $4$ distinct points.
+Note that arrangements of type $\mathfrak{A}$ form one parameter family. \item[(B)] We say that $C$ is of type $\mathfrak{B}$ if this is an irreducible sextic curve with exactly $9$ simple cusps, so this is the dual curve to a smooth elliptic curve in $\mathbb{P}^{2}_{\mathbb{C}}$.
+Note that sextics of type $\mathfrak{B}$ form, up to the projective equivalence, one parameter family. \item[(C)] We say that $C$ is of type $\mathfrak{C}$ if this is an arrangement of $6$ lines having exactly $4$ triple and $3$ double intersection points. \end{enumerate} \end{definition} \begin{theorem}[Ivinskis] A reduced curve $C \subset \mathbb{P}^{2}_{\mathbb{C}}$ is an MK-sextic if and only if $C$ is of type $\mathfrak{A}, \mathfrak{B}, \mathfrak{C}$. \end{theorem} For the proof, we refer to \cite[4.8.3 Theorem]{Ivinskis}. \begin{remark} As it was kindly pointed out by the referee, in the case of arrangements coming from families $\mathfrak{A}$ and $\mathfrak{B}$, the Kodaira dimension of the associated $4$-tuples $(X,\tilde{X},0,E)$ is $1$.
+Furthermore, the associated $K3$ surfaces to arrangements of type $\mathfrak{A}$ (respectively, of type $\mathfrak{B}$) are quotients of abelian surfaces by order $4$ (respectively, by order $3$) symplectic automorphisms. \end{remark}